LivePersonInc/developer-center/pages/documents/AgentExperience/ChatAgentAPI/getting-started.md

 * To establish and use an agent session via unsigned requests, you must correctly handle cookies which are set by the server in response to API requests.
 Cookies are scoped to a specific agent session.
 When working with multiple agents, make sure to track cookies separately for each agent session.
 There is no need to use this security cookie when using Signed requests, therefore it will not be set by the server.

-The LiveEngage Agent workspace example:
+The Conversational Cloud Agent workspace example:

 ![AgentWorkspaceSDK](img/agentworkspace2.png)